Cross sections for neutron-induced reactions from surrogate data: revisiting the Weisskopf-Ewing approximation for $(n,n^{\prime})$ and $(n,2n)$ reactions: Reaction Formalism

 \subsection{Theory for the desired reaction}

 The Hauser-Feshbach (HF) statistical reaction formalism properly accounts for conservation of angular momentum and parity in compound-nuclear reactions.
-For a reaction with entrance channel $\alpha = a+A$ that forms the CN $B^*$, which subsequently decays into the exit channel $\chi = c+C$, the HF cross section can be written as
+For a reaction with entrance channel $\alpha = a+A$ that forms the CN $B^*$, which subsequently decays into the exit channel $\chi = c+C$,